retejs/rete/packages/area-plugin/README.md

 ```

 **Style Definition**
-Defines the background area grid
+Add the following scss to your component, it defines the background area grid.
+You can also overwrite this if you want.
 ```scss
 $grid-color: #ccc;
 $grid-size: 32px;